Episode 45 – 9 Ways To Turn Your Knowledge Into Marketable Products And Services

 Episode 19 – What will people pay for?
 (It’s Just 7 Things)

-When you’re starting out a business or looking to add a new offering to what you already have it can seem pretty bewildering when you start to ask yourself the question – will people pay for that?
+When you’re starting out a business or looking to add a new offering to what you already have it can seem pretty confusing.
+You start to ask yourself an extremely important question – what do people pay for?

 Episode 18 – The Leverage Ladder – When Does It Make Sense To Skip Ahead To Passive Income